 Instructions

-- Season the steak slices with salt and pepper.
+- Season the steak slices with 3/4 teaspoon salt and 1/4 teaspoon pepper.
 Let rest 5 minutes.

-- In a large frying pan, heat the oil over medium-high heat.
-Add the onions and bell peppers, if desired.
+- In a large frying pan, heat 1 Tablespoon oil over medium-high heat.
+Add one sliced yellow onions and 1-2 bell peppers, if desired.
 Cook until tender, about 5 minutes.
 Transfer to a plate and set aside.

-- Add the butter and steak slices to the pan.
+- Add 1-2 Tablespoons butter and steak slices to the pan.
 Sauté about 3 minutes, or until the beef is no longer pink.
 Return the vegetables to the pan and toss to combine.
 Season to taste.

 - Remove from heat.
 Place the cheese on top of the hot meat and let sit until melted.

-- Divide the mixture into 4 hoagie buns.
+- Divide the mixture unto 4 hoagie buns.
 Serve while hot!

 Notes